 There were definitely more eyeballs on the matches in Gabon in 2017.
 What they didn’t see however, were goals.

 At just over two goals per game, AFCON 2017 was the second-lowest scoring event in the tournament’s history.
 However, as the academy director of one of East Africa’s only full-time residential youth football academies, that number doesn’t surprise me.

-Now, I’m not here to drop a stereotype on a continent, but I have a theory as to why our players struggle to find the back of the net – which seems to be a genuine struggle for many current African players.
+Now, I’m not here to drop a stereotype on a continent, but I have a theory as to why our players struggle to find the back of the net – because they do.

 This lack of scoring ability, and even interest in scoring, shocked us in our early days, considering our youngest players would come to us at 11 or 12 years of age as already some of the most technically gifted players we’ve ever seen.
 The boys were technically superior but inept at scoring goals.

 The two ideas seem at odds, but after years of rural youth events, identification and elite player development, it makes perfect sense that our players are magical on the ball, but prefer to sky a sitter than to curl it past a helpless keeper.